Self-supervised Feature Disentanglement and Augmentation Network for One-class Face Anti-spoofing: Conclusion

 \section{Conclusion}

-In this paper, we introduced a novel Unsupervised Feature Disentanglement and Augmentation Network (\textbf{UFDANet}) to tackle the challenges of one-class Face Anti-Spoofing (FAS).
-Recognizing that one-class FAS models often struggle with overfitting and domain sensitivity due to entangled liveness features, we proposed a new unsupervised feature disentangling approach that effectively separates liveness and domain features.
-This disentanglement facilitates more discriminative liveness feature learning.
-To further enhance the model's ability to represent and detect spoof attempts, we incorporated an innovative liveness feature augmentation scheme, designed to generate liveness features that deviate from the live class, simulating unseen spoof attacks.
-Additionally, to improve the generalizability of the model across different domains, we introduced a domain feature augmentation routine, enabling the synthesis of reliable unseen domain features.
-Extensive experiments demonstrate that \textbf{UFDANet} not only significantly outperforms previous one-class FAS methods but also achieves competitive performance compared to state-of-the-art two-class FAS models.
-These results validate the effectiveness of our approach in enhancing the representability, discriminability, and generalization capability of one-class FAS systems.
+In this paper, we introduced a Self-supervised Feature Disentanglement and Augmentation Network (\textbf{ssFDANet}) to address the challenges of one-class Face Anti-Spoofing (FAS).
+The proposed framework disentangles liveness and domain features from live images through a self-supervised mechanism, and further enhances model robustness through OOD liveness feature augmentation and reliable domain feature augmentation.
+The contribution of this work lies in organizing these components into a unified framework that enables disentanglement, pseudo-spoof synthesis, and domain generalization to be learned jointly under a strict one-class training regime.
+Extensive experiments demonstrate that \textbf{ssFDANet} significantly outperforms previous one-class FAS methods and achieves competitive performance compared with state-of-the-art two-class FAS models.
+These results validate the effectiveness of the proposed framework in improving the representability, discriminability, and generalization capability of one-class FAS systems.